Glenn Whelan: Stoke City

 Whelan retained his place in the side at the start of the 2014–15 season before he was ruled out of six weeks suffered a fractured leg whilst on international duty with Ireland in October 2014.
 He returned to the side in December 2014 after successfully recovering from his injury.
 Whelan signed a two-year contract extension in January 2015.
 In February 2015, Following an injury to captain Ryan Shawcross, Whelan acted as stand-in captain and after a woeful 4–1 defeat against Blackburn Rovers in the FA Cup Whelan had a dressing room rant at his teammates.
 Whelan played 30 times for Stoke in 2014–15 as the Potters finished in 9th position for a second season running and they ended the campaign with a 6–1 victory against Liverpool.
 His performances during the campaign earn him the praise of teammates Adam and Shawcross who both described Whelan as the teams 'unsung-hero'.

 Whelan was again a key figure under Hughes in 2015–16, making 42 appearances as Stoke again finished in 9th position.
 He also filled in as stand-in captain during the season due to injury to Ryan Shawcross.
 He made his 300th appearance for Stoke on 12 March 2016 against Southampton, however he was not to be on the winning team as Stoke lost 2–1 at home.
 At the end of the campaign, Whelan admitted that he was disappointed that the team did not finish higher in the table.

 Prior to the start of the 2016–17 season, Whelan signed a one-year contract extension in July 2016, which ties him to Stoke until the summer of 2018.
 Whelan played 31 times in 2016–17, as Stoke finished in 13th position.
 Whelan gave an honest assessment of Stoke's campaign following a 2–2 away at AFC Bournemouth on 6 May 2017.
 "We're disappointed, being twice up away from home especially to a team like Bournemouth and giving away two sloppy goals pretty much sums up our season I think".

 Aston Villa

 Whelan joined Aston Villa on 20 July 2017 on a two-year contract for a fee of £1 million.
 He scored his first goal for Aston Villa in a 4–2 win at Sheffield Wednesday on 24 February 2018.
-Whelan played 35 times in 2017–18 helping Villa reach the 2018 EFL Championship play-off final where they lost 1–0 to Fulham.
-He made 38 appearances in 2018–19 as Villa again managed to reach the play-off final this time beating Derby County 2–1.
-At the end of the campaign Whelan's contract was not renewed by Dean Smith.
+Whelan played 35 times in the 2017–18 season, helping Villa reach the 2018 EFL Championship play-off final, in which they lost 1–0 to Fulham.

+The following season Whelan missed a 97th-minute penalty in a 3-3 draw home to Preston.
+A cabbage was thrown at manager Steve Bruce who was subsequently sacked in favour of Dean Smith.
+Whelan made 38 appearances as Villa again managed to reach the play-off final this time beating Derby County 2–1.
+At the end of the campaign Whelan's contract was not renewed by Smith.